Simpli-Code/Minishell/README.md

 # 🛠️ Usage
 Requirements

-The program is written in C language for Linux distributions and thus needs the clang compiler and some standard C libraries to run.
+This program is written in C language for Linux distributions and thus needs the clang compiler and some standard C libraries to run.

 Instructions
 1. Compiling the program